FintechPaymentsWalletEnd-to-endBehavioral UX

 Accrue × SNIPES

 Accrue builds white-label co-branded wallet and loyalty platforms for enterprise retail brands.
-I led design for SNIPES, their flagship merchant, redesigning how users fund and manage their wallets.
+SNIPES is the flagship.
+I led design across the whole wallet — how users onboard, fund it, pay in-store, enter sneaker drops, gift to friends, and earn offers.

 PROJECT GOALS